abemelvin/tiamat/README.md

 locally with system privileges and is vulnerable to an injection attack.

 2. Authentication server

+* Runs a Lightweight Directory Access Protocol (LDAP) service that authenticates users and groups on the network.
+The LDAP service also provides a central point for configuring user and group privileges.

 3. Payment server

+* Runs a database service locally that notionally stores redacted transaction information from purchases made at retail locations.
+A script generates messages with unredacted transaction information that are sent to the database.
+Under normal operating conditions, the database receives the message and only stores a redacted record of the transaction.
+When successfully exploited, the database stores unredacted transaction records that include sensitive payment information.

 #### Extranet

 1. Gateway

+* Receives all IP packets entering or leaving the intranet.
+Applies a pre-configured routing table to all received IPpackets to determine which host to deliver to.
+IPv4 forwarding is enabled.

 2. Firewall

+* Receives all IP packets entering or leaving the intranet.
+Applies a stateless pre-configured firewall ruleset to all IP packets to provide basic intranet network isolation.

 3. Intrusion detection/prevention system

+* Sniffs and captures all IP packets entering or leaving the intranet.
+Forwards packet captures to the centralized logging stack for post-processing by the researcher while also providing real time alerts for any malicious activity detected.

 #### Internet